cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     the other hand, if M2 is also an attacker pairing/handshaking with M1 (see Fig. [DV b](#fig:doublevalidation)), M2 signs block100
-    despite its invalidity (remember that the block verifier M2 is randomly selected, there is little chance of successfully pairing M1 and M2).
+    despite its invalidity (remember that the block verifier M2 is randomly selected), there is little chance of successfully pairing M1 and M2).
 Next, even though M3 will verify that block100 has two valid signatures, M3 still rejects it because block100 is invalidated by M3 that will create another valid block100.
 In order